k10c/Farming-Sim/README.md

-# Farming Sim
+### Farming Sim
-HOW TO PLAY:
+## HOW TO PLAY:

-REQUIREMENTS CHECKLIST:

-x = we have this/have started this

- General Requirements:

-A Windows build of your game. x

-There should be a start menu scene with a way to quit the game. x

-At least one game scene and one menu scene. x

-A pause menu with way to exit to the menu. x

-Game Data Requirement:

-Two Families of objects with at least five objects in each family. x - inventory, plants

-Data model makes uses of at least one or more of the following; Inheritance, Interfaces or scriptable objects. x - inventory is SO, plants use inheritance

-UI Requirement:

-There must be an in game UI that displays information about the objects. x - inventory system

-From the UI display it should be clear that the objects have different properties and uses. x - sprites and item names (in progress)

-UI that displays the players progress towards some goal. x - repair progress

-Single Player Interaction

-There must the start of a singleplayer game loop. x - can move and watch plants grow, next step is interaction and use of materials

-There should be some goal that the player is working toward. x - progress bar represents ship repair

-The game does not have to have a win or lose state yet. x

-Multiplayer Requirements:

-The game supports at least two players either playing cooperatively or competitively.

-There is a game loop that allows the players to win, lose or at least achieve progressive goals of some kind.

-AI Requirements:

-There be at least two AI controlled objects that have distinctly different behavior x

-Each AI must have at least 3 distinct states it can be in. x
+# Objective:
+You have crash landed on a strange planet where metalic plantlike organisms that provide no sustenance to your human form reside.
+Luckily, many of them can be harvested for parts to repair your ship and escape!
+Complete ship repairs before running out of rations to win, but don't forget to watch out for pests that will come and steal your crops.
+# Controls:

+esc - pause

+Player 1 / 2:
+    wasd / ijkl- move
+    qe / uo - navigate inventory
+    r / y - harvest crops, interact with ship, and claim resources from helper bot f / h - plant selected seed

+may need mouse for menu navigation

-CREDITS:
+## CREDITS:

-All scripts in UI Scripts folder by Aidan
+All scripts in UI Scripts folder by Aidan, plus RepairObjective and TimeManager and part of PlantType and the interaction scripts

-All scripts in Inventory Scripts folder by Jose
+All scripts in Inventory Scripts folder by Jose, plus player movement, planting, and part of interaction

-All scripts in Bots Scripts folder by Ben
+All scripts in Bots and Plants folders by Ben, plus the Interaction Scripts and nearly all multiplayer functionality

 All scripts in Pest Scripts folder by Katen

-All other scripts authored as listen in comments
+All other scripts of note authored as listed in comments